GoFundMe: Medical fundraising

 GoFundMe has described itself as the "leader in online medical fundraising".
 One in three campaigns is intended to raise funds for medical costs, with about 250,000 campaigns for a total of $650 million in contributions each year.
-This is attributed, in part, to failures in the U.S. healthcare system in which GoFundMe is used to bridge the gap.
+This is partly attributed to the inadequacies of the U.S. healthcare system in which GoFundMe is used to bridge the gap.

-CEO Rob Solomon has commented on this, saying that "When we started in 2010, it wasn't purposefully set up and built to be a substitute for medical insurance.
+CEO Rob Solomon has said: "When we started in 2010, it wasn't purposefully set up and built to be a substitute for medical insurance.
 We weren't ever set up to be a health care company and we still are not.
 But over time, people have used GoFundMe for the most important issues they are faced with."
-He also added that the large medical fundraising is the result of severe problems in his country's healthcare system, saying "The system is terrible [...] there are people who are not getting relief from us or from the institutions that are supposed to be there.
+He added that the large medical fundraising is the result of severe problems in his country's healthcare system, saying: "The system is terrible [...] there are people who are not getting relief from us or from the institutions that are supposed to be there.
 We shouldn't be the solution to a complex set of systemic problems."